StackStorm-Exchange/stackstorm-aws_boto3/README.md

 ## Boto3 documentation

 Boto3 contains detailed documentation and examples on each service.
-Follow link to find out about available services http://boto3.readthedocs.io/en/latest/reference/services/index.html
+See more about available services here:  http://boto3.readthedocs.io/en/latest/reference/services/index.html

 ## Setup